 Renting: You can find everything from shared or private rooms in a local’s home to entire apartments our houses available for rent on Airbnb.
 Check out our tips for finding the best place on Airbnb.

-When you’re ready to get started, sign up for Airbnb and get $25 off your first rental with this link.
+When you’re ready to get started, sign up for Airbnb and get a discount on your first rental with our referral link.

 Hosting: While more geared toward hosts present during their guests’ stays, our tips for being a 5-star host on Airbnb will offer some tips to boost your listing once you’ve gotten started.

 You don’t have to be absolutely debt-free.
 I had $36,000 in student loans when I took the leap.
-But it is an extra expense that I need to account for in my travel budget.
+(They’re now entirely paid off — a goal I set to reach before I turned 30 — which I did!)
+But it was an extra expense that I needed to account for in my travel budget.
 Bottom line: The less debt you have hanging over your head, the easier it will be to quit your job and get out there and travel.